-The terms “laboratory” and “chairside” refer to the technique used for the relining process.
+The terms “laboratory” and “chairside” refer to two different techniques that can be used for the relining process.

-2) Chairside - With a chairside reline, a runny plastic is placed directly into the patient’s denture.
-The denture is then seated into the patient’s mouth.
+With a chairside reline, a runny plastic is placed directly into the patient’s denture.
+The denture is then seated in the patient’s mouth.
 As the plastic hardens, it captures the shape of the patient’s gum tissue.

 Advantages / Disadvantages

-To help to make their services more affordable, some dentists offer lesser-quality dentures.
-We've seen the terms basic, affordable and economy used to describe this type of product.
+In an attempt to make their services more affordable, some dentists offer lesser-quality dentures.
+The terms “affordable” and “economy” dentures are sometimes used to describe these kinds of products.

-Since most people know very little about how dentures are made, we’d like to describe this process (in brief) so to explain how economy dentures can differ from the ideal.
+Since most people know very little about how dentures are made, we’d like to describe this process so to explain how economy dentures can differ from the ideal.

-B) Techniques used to make dentures more affordable.
+Techniques often used to make dentures more affordable.

-- Taking a ‘stock’ (pre-made) denture and fitting it to the patient’s mouth.
+- Taking a ‘stock’ (pre-made) denture and then fitting it to the patient’s mouth.
+(A non-custom denture.)